Learn Using a Gyroscope/Accelerometer module over i2C with RNBO on the RPi

 ssh in, or connect up a keyboard and monitor.
 To make things simple we'll utilise a Python module that performs all of the communication and processing.
 Install it using the following terminal commands:

-$ sudo apt install python3-smbus
+$ sudo apt install python3-pip python3-smbus

 $ pip install mpu6050-raspberrypi